jacque1ine/spring-pulsar/README.md

-# Apache Pulsar User-Defined Sink in Numaflow with Springboot for local development
+# Apache Pulsar User-Defined Sink in Numaflow with Springboot

 This project is a Numaflow pipeline with 3 vertices where the 3rd vertex is an Apache Pulsar User-Defined Sink.
 To implement the image for the User Defined Sink, Spring Boot is used